uixdk/canviz/test/jsimagemap/README.txt

-This demonstrates how a client-side image map can be created completely in JavaScript.
+This page demonstrates how a client-side image map can be created completely in JavaScript.